Felix von Jascheroff

-Private life
+Personal life

 Felix von Jascheroff comes from a family of actors.
 Born in 1982 in East Berlin to actress Juna-Maria von Jascheroff.
 His maternal grandparents are actor Hasso Zorn and actress-singer Jessy Rameik.
 His younger half-brother, Constantin von Jascheroff, is a known actor and voice actor as well.

 In 2007, he married longtime-girlfriend Franziska Dilger, a fellow actress, who he met on the set of Gute Zeiten, schlechte Zeiten.
 The couple separated and eventually divorced in 2009.
 They share a daughter together, who was born in 2005.

 Jascheroff started dating model Lisa Steiner.
 They share a son (*2012).
 The couple infamously broke up after appearing together on the dance competition Stepping Out in 2015.

 Back in April 2013, Felix and his brother Constantin were accused of assault and were sentenced to pay 8000 Euro.

 In 2016, Felix von Jascheroff started dating Bianca Bos.
 The following year, the couple got married.
 In March 2020, Jascheroff announced that he and his wife are separated.